De Havilland D.H.82A Tiger Moth Mk.II

 Manufacturer's no. DHNZ 161

-NZ1481 was manufactured by the De Havilland Company of New Zealand at Rongotai in 1943-1944 and entered service with No. 2 Elementary Flying Training School at Ashburton on 25 January 1944.
-It was subsequently stored at Wigram before conversion to an instructional airframe (INST150) and allocated to No. 1 Technical Training School at Hobsonville.
-On 20 August 1965 the aircraft was passed to No. 12 Squadron Air Training Corps at Invercargill and recovered for display at the Museum in 1977.
-Rebuilt by a team of volunteers known as ‘the Moth Doctors’, the aircraft is displayed as NZ825.
+Assembled at Rongotai in 1943, this aircraft entered service on 25 January 1944 at No. 2 Elementary Flying Training School at Ashburton.
+It went into storage after the War until 1951, when it was converted to an instructional airframe and allocated to No. 1 Technical Training School at Hobsonville.
+In 1965 the aircraft was passed to No. 12 Squadron Air Training Corps in Invercargill before coming to the Air Force Museum of New Zealand in 1977.
+It was rebuilt by a team of volunteers known as ‘the Moth Doctors’, and given the display identity of NZ825, a Wigram-based Tiger Moth.